seantauber/seantauber/README.md

 - [artkit](https://github.com/artkit) - Automated prompt-based testing and evaluation of Gen AI applications.

-## Resume Tools

-- [resume.md](https://github.com/resume.md) - Write your resume in Markdown, style it with CSS, output to HTML and PDF.
-- [markdown-resume](https://github.com/markdown-resume) - A simple, elegant, and fast workflow to write resumes and CVs in Markdown.
-- [online-resume](https://github.com/online-resume) - A minimalist Jekyll theme for your resume.

 ## Other

 - [llama-fs](https://github.com/llama-fs) - A self-organizing file system with llama 3.